 Choose from our list of vendors below

 Marketing automation software is an advanced platform designed to help marketers capture leads, nurture them further down the funnel, and analyze lead behavior and campaign performance.
 No longer experimental technology, marketing automation tools are now an essential resource for B2B marketing and sales departments looking to grow their business.

 While the goals of the two departments are the same, the systems they use are different.
 Customer relationship management (CRM) software currently functions as the go-to platform for sales departments.
 By maintaining detailed data on each customer, reps can stay informed of their customer’s needs, as well as their position in the sales funnel.
 And while this is quite valuable to sales departments, CRM software isn’t very good at serving the needs of marketing departments.
 That is to say, it’s not good at scaling.The market has responded by producing marketing automation software.

 Unfortunately, there are a great number of misconceptions about what exactly this software is and what it does.
 With so many different marketing automation tools on the market today, it’s important to have an understanding of what they offer, as well as how they differentiate themselves from one another.
 This guide will begin by defining the technology, and then walking you through the most common features, prominent players, and trends in the marketplace.
 We’ll also provide practical tips to help buyers choose the best marketing automation software for their team.

 What is Marketing Automation?

-Marketing Automation (MA) software (popular examples include Pardot, Hubspot, and Eloqua) is technology designed to help marketers capture leads, develop relationships and move prospects through the sales funnel at scale.
-This entails several categories of functionality: email, social media, web marketing, and analytics.
-Using marketing automation is an out-of-the-box method for harnessing customer data from multiple sources and developing strategies and tactics that work across different mediums.
+Marketing Automation software (popular examples include Pardot, Hubspot, Eloqua) is designed to help marketers capture leads, develop relationships and move prospects through the sales funnel at scale.
+This includes several categories of functionality: email, social media, web marketing, and analytics.
+Marketing automation is an out-of-the-box method for harnessing customer data from multiple sources and developing strategies and tactics that work across different mediums.